vincode-io/Zavala/docs/_pages/help/The_Notes_Field.md

 ## ![](/assets/images/help/F65AD672-ED7D-4F95-8A3D-DA6F6F33E413.png)￼

 Notes don’t get a leading bullet, only Topics do.
-Notes are shown in a slightly smaller, lighter colored font directly below the Topic they are associated with.
+Notes are shown in a slightly smaller, lighter colored font directly below the Topic they are associated with although this can be changed in [Settings.](Settings.md)

 ## Proper Usage